BrunaRihl/ZodiacPairs-Memory-Game/README.md

  * Enabling Leisure: Enjoyable exploration of astrology and constellations for relaxation and amusement.

- * Provide Information: Offer engaging insights about constellations and zodiac signs.
+ * Provide Information: Offer insights about constellations and zodiac signs.

  * Create an Immersive Experience: Ensure the website's design and content deliver an attractive experience for visitors.